wp-plugins/ads-campaigns/readme.txt

 **Why use Wishpond’s Ads Campaigns plugin?**

-- Hands-Free Targeting: Let our Ad Buddy system select the best target audience for your business.
+- Hands-Free Targeting: Let our Ad Buddy system select the best target audience for your business

-- Drive Repeat Customers: Upload your customer email or phone list and our tool will show them your Facebook Ad.
+- Drive Repeat Customers: Upload your customer email or phone list and our tool will show them your Facebook Ad

-- Find New Customers: Advertise to people with similar tastes & interests as your current customers.
+- Find New Customers: Advertise to people with similar tastes & interests as your current customers

 **Let Wishpond’s Ad Buddy system Optimize your Target Audience.**

-- Let our Ad Buddy system choose the best audience for your Ad based on your business.
+- Let our Ad Buddy system choose the best audience for your Ad based on your business

-- Self-Optimizing Ads see who is clicking & converting to optimize your audience and Ad Spend over time.
+- Self-Optimizing Ads see who is clicking & converting to optimize your audience and Ad Spend over time

-- Advanced Targeting Options are available to choose your perfect target audience on your own.
+- Advanced Targeting Options are available to choose your perfect target audience on your own

 **Target your Contact List on Facebook.**

-- Target specific people on Facebook based on their email address and phone number.
+- Target specific people on Facebook based on their email address and phone number

 - Target people similar to your customer list.
-Facebook identifies the similar traits among people on your contact list and targets other people with those traits.
+Facebook identifies the similar traits among people on your contact list and targets other people with those traits

-- Import contacts from your email service or CRM including Salesforce and Mailchimp to target.
+- Import contacts from your email service or CRM including Salesforce and Mailchimp to target

 **Create an Ad in minutes using our simple Ad Creator.**

 - Made for First-Time Users.
-We make it easy to build an Ad, even if it’s your first time.
+We make it easy to build an Ad, even if it’s your first time
-- Built in Conversion Tracking on all Wishpond contests makes it easy to see your Ad’s conversion rate and return on investment.
+- Built in Conversion Tracking on all Wishpond contests makes it easy to see your Ad’s conversion rate and return on investment
 - Get help from the experts.
-Wishpond’s Ad team is standing by to help you create the best Ad for your business.
+Wishpond’s Ad team is standing by to help you create the best Ad for your business

 **Track Performance with Real-Time Reporting.**

-- Track your Ad Conversion Funnel from Ad Views all the way to Conversions to understand exactly how your Ads are performing.
+- Track your Ad Conversion Funnel from Ad Views all the way to Conversions to understand exactly how your Ads are performing

-- Combat Facebook Ad Fatigue by analyzing your click-through rate over time.
+- Combat Facebook Ad Fatigue by analyzing your click-through rate over time

-- Compare multiple Ad variations to see which are giving you the best return on investment.
+- Compare multiple Ad variations to see which are giving you the best return on investment

 [Check out what our customers said about us](http://corp.wishpond.com/reviews/ "Customer Reviews")